jjjchens235/leetcode-sql-unlocked/README.md

 `(d)isplay [LEVEL] [# TO DISPLAY]`: Displays list of problems.
 Optionally, can display by level [(e)asy, (m)edium, (h)ard].
 Furthermore, can optionally choose how many problems to display, default is 15.
 Ex: 'd' is to display next 15 problems of all levels, 'd e 30' is to display the next 30 easy problems.

+`(l)oad ON/OFF`: Pre-load additional questions in the background for faster future question access.
+Ex: 'l on' is to turn load on, and 'l off' is to turn load off"

 `(e)xit`: Exit Program

 ## Config